medic/cht-core/docs/dev/workflow.md

 and push for feedback, you can try to put breaking commits in a switch so they don't impede another developer's progress.

+Format your commit messages nicely, according to Git standards.
+First line should be a short title/summary (50 characters or so) with more details in a separate paragraph if necessary, respecting 79 character line widths.
+Using `git -av` is recommended to review your diff while you write your commit message.

 ## Code Review

 Before merging code into master/production we should review and test it, so